r-neal-kelly/nkr/STYLE.md

     }
     ```

-- Traits (concepts refining template parameters) have the "_tr" postfix and are effectively meta types.
+- Traits (concepts refining template parameters) have the **_tr** postfix and are effectively meta types.
 They should be named after adjectives:

     ```cpp
     namespace nkr {